Wendigo (comics): Other Wendigos

 In The Amazing Spider-Man #277, a creature called Wendigo appears.
 It is a reptilian, ghost-like being who can become invisible and generate intense cold.

 Other versions

 Age of Revelation

-In a possible future depicted in the "Age of Revelation", a boy named Leonard Two Bears is infected with the Wendigo curse while lost in the woods.
-He regains control of himself with help from Wolverine, who he calls the First Wolverine.
-He later takes on the name of Wonderful Wolverine and is affected when the First Wolverine falls under the control of Revelation.
+A possible future version of Leonard / Wendigo appears in "Age of Revelation".

 Earth X

 An original incarnation of Wendigo, Jamie Madrox, appears in "Earth X".

 MC2

 In the MC2 imprint, the Hulk, Doctor Strange, Wolverine, and Wolverine's daughter Wild Thing encounter a large number of Wendigos who were transformed from a lost Cub Scout troop.
 However, Strange ultimately removes the curse and their memory of the events.

 Secret Warps

 Greer Baptise / Wentigra, an amalgamation of the Georges Baptiste version of Wendigo and Tigra created by the Infinity Gems, appears in the Infinity Wars storyline.